 How Do I Get on the Voters List?

-There are two ways to get on the Voters List:
+There are three ways to get on the Voters List:

-- Complete the Voter Registration Form online.
-Print, sign and send it with 2 pieces of ID.
+- Complete the Voter Registration Form the website.
+Print, sign and email it with 2 pieces of ID.

 - Complete the form when you go to vote.
 You may need to provide identification.